-You might not think of wellies as the sort of footwear you'd opt for if you're going out walking, however improved sole technology means that some pairs are suitable for more than a stroll around a mucky field, and almost as good as the best hiking boots for extended treks in questionable weather.
-We've looked at wellies from all the classic brands like Hunter and Barbour, as well as plucky newcomers such as The Original Muck Boot Company; all you need is a pair of the best hiking socks to add padding and warmth.
+That in turn means they're suitable for a lot more than trudging around a muddy field; if you're heading out for a longer, more challenging trek you can find wellies that are almost as good as the best hiking boots, and which may do an even better job of keeping your feet nice and cosy.
+We've looked at wellies from all the classic brands like Hunter and Barbour, as well as relative newcomers such as The Original Muck Boot Company; all you need is a pair of the best hiking socks to add padding and warmth.

 We think the best wellies for men right now are the Barbour Bede Wellington boots.
 The base model in the Barbour range, these boots are perfectly functional but come with a few hidden benefits.
 The vulcanised rubber upper is solid enough to be easy to get on and off, but still flexible enough to be comfortable in wear, and includes an adjuster strap.
 A thick insole keeps your toes warm even in extended periods standing around.
 This is attached to the rest of the boot, which means it stays securely in place when pulling the boots on and off, but you can't dry or air it separately.
 An important design tweak is the addition is a ‘kick spur feature’; a small right-angled projection on the heel that provides a lever to help you get your boots on and off.
 They're not the cheapest... but they're not the most expensive, either.
 If you're wanting a pair of boots that'll keep you comfy and dry for years to come, these Barbours are our top pick.
 Head to our Barbour Bede Wellington boot review for more info.